 Moreover, our results reveal that existing studies have overestimated the adversarial robustness of SNNs and underestimated the number of attack iterations required for rigorous robustness evaluation.
+The results for PSN in \cref{tab3} indicate that, without ASSG, SNNs may even exhibit false robustness.

 In current SNN adversarial training, the inner maximization in \cref{2} is typically approximated using 5–10 steps of PGD with the same surrogate gradients used during training (i.e., STBP).
 Our findings show that this approximation is far from optimal, severely compromising the effectiveness of adversarial training.
 Hence, there is a pressing need to rethink how to design efficient and reliable methods for solving the inner maximization problem in SNN adversarial training. {

 }

 {S\arabic{section}} {S\arabic{section}.\arabic{subsection}}

 {S.\arabic{section}} {S.\arabic{section}.\arabic{subsection}}